iiasa/accelerator_service/README.md

 ```
 ### `.env.web.fe` (frontend)

 Must use https with TiTiler and hence set `https://...` in `VITE_TITILER_API_BASE_URL`.
-Therfore need to generate self-signed certificate for TiTiler.
+Therefore need to generate self-signed certificate for TiTiler.
 Configuration details pending.
 Query an LLM on how to obtain a self-signed certificate that also works for `localhost`.

 ### `.env.scheduler` (job dispatcher)

 In `.env.scheduler`, aside from the obvious settings:

 1. In `.env.scheduler` configure `IMAGE_REGISTRY_*`. `IMAGE_REGISTRY_TAG_PREFIX` is needed when the registry is subdivided in namespaces.
 For example Harbor uses projects.
 If so, set the name of your space/project followed by a slash as value.
-   - When the registry service is running, you should be ablee to login via  `docker login <registry>:8443` and the configured username and password.
+   - When the registry service is running, you should be able to login via  `docker login <registry>:8443` and the configured username and password.
 2. Set `JOBSTORE_*` values to point to an S3 bucket for transient file storage when launching WKube jobs.
 3. Convert `~/.kube/config` to JSON and then a base64 string:
    ```
    kubectl config view --output json --raw >kubeconfig.json
    ```
-   Edit the JSON to remove irrevelant contexts / credentials.
+   Edit the JSON to remove irrelevant contexts / credentials.
    ```
    base64 -w0 kubeconfig.json >kubeconfig.b64
    ```